Skip to Content

 Photo credit: Rapaura Watergardens

 Included in many travel guides, the popular Rapuara Watergardens is 64 acres of idyllic bushland in the heart of the Coromandel Forest Park.
-Home to an abundant population of birds like the fantail, tui, and silver eye, there are also several walking paths here, including one which takes you to a magnificent cascading waterfall!
+Home to an abundant population of birds like the fantail, tui, and silver eye, there are also several walking paths here, including one that takes you to a magnificent cascading waterfall!

 Depending on the season, there’s a variety of exotic flowers in bloom.
 They are just so colorful, particularly in the summer.
 There’s also lots of unique artwork dotted throughout the gardens.